On the connectedness of the space of codimension one foliations on a closed 3-manifold: From plane fields to foliations on the solid torus

 such that: \begin{itemize} \item $\f_0$ has value in $\PPt(\D^2\times\sphere^1)$, \item $\f_1$ has value in $\FF(\D^2\times\sphere^1)$, \item for every $f\in\DDi$, all plane fields $\f_t(f)$, $t\in[0,1]$, coincide along $\partial\D^2\times\sphere^1$ and $hol(\f_t(f)\res{\partial\D^2\times\sphere^1})=f$. \end{itemize} The foliations $\LL_f:=\f_1(f)$, $f\in\DDi$, will be referred to as \emph{Schweitzer foliations}. \end{theorem}

 Hence, in Proposition \ref{p:third-param}, the second point can be replaced by: ``for every $\xi$ in $\PPt(\D^2\times\sphere^1)$, $\psi_1(\xi)$ is a Schweitzer foliation".

 Let us now present the proof of Theorem \ref{t:larcanche}.
-Again, the main issue is to construct the map $\f_1$ which, to any holonomy $f$, associates a foliation of $\D^2\times\sphere^1$ transverse to the boundary and whose restriction to the boundary has holonomy $f$.
-The idea is to reduce to the translation case (solved by Reeb's construction) by translating the following decomposition result of Herman for diffeomorphisms in terms of ``foliation merging".
+Again, the main issue is to construct the continuous map $\f_1$ which, to any holonomy $f\in\DDi$, associates a foliation of $\D^2\times\sphere^1$ transverse to the boundary and whose restriction to the boundary has holonomy $f$.
+As a matter of fact, only $\f_1$ appears explicitly in \cite{Sc,La}, but the existence of $\f_t$ is a straightforward consequence of the construction of $\f_1$, as we will see.

+The idea to construct $\f_1$ is to reduce to the translation case (solved by Reeb's construction) by translating the following decomposition result of Herman for diffeomorphisms in terms of ``foliation merging".